skippyr/flamerial/linux/README.md

 > **Note**
 >
-> These changes will only remaing for your current terminal session.
+> These changes will only remain for your current terminal session.
 Make them
 > persistent by running that script in your shell's startup.
 Remember to use the
 > full path to the script in that case.